D0rDa4aN919/Py-JSON-Dropper/README.md

 <h1 align="center">Py Json Dropper</h1>

 The Py-JSON-Dropper is a POC for JSON-format dropper, and intended to make it easier to create and disseminate JSON-formatted malware droppers.
 A [dropper](https://medium.com/@dordaha491n/the-stealthy-evolution-of-malware-droppers-a-closer-look-cb269722d887) is a little program created to install and run additional harmful malware on a target machine.
-The program aids in producing a JSON file that contains base64-encoded malware bodies and file names and establish an API interface in local/remote options, that can later be used to spread malware using API.
-After achiving the malware body from the API, it will use the file extention for choose the in memory execution type.
+The program aids in producing a JSON file that contains base64-encoded malware bodies and file names and establishes an API interface in local/remote options, that can later be used to spread malware using API.
+After achieving the malware body from the API, it will use the file extension to choose the in-memory execution type(for Power-Shell, Jave, and Python) pr execution(for regular execution of executable).
 <br><br>
 The POC is to demonstrate the option to build a dropper via JSON format and drop malware using this method, focusing on the concept of JSON dropper and less the in-memory execution process due to the malicious uses.
 <br><br>